 The Importance of Learning How to Pass a Fishing Boat

-As per the regulations set by the United States Coast Guard (USCG), you should pass boats on the right side.
-But, there are more rules that you need to learn if you want to know how to moor boats and reef sailboats.
+As per the regulations set by the United States Coast Guard (USCG), you should always pass boats on the right side.
+In addition to standard safety procedures, passing a fishing boat safely also shows respect for other anglers and demonstrates good sportsmanship.

 Know the Exceptions